Developers-codz/chatbot/README.md

 # chatbot
-Simple But very interesting chatbot ready to run on your cmd or jupyter notebook
+Simple But very interesting chatbot ready to run on your cmd or jupyter notebook.
+You can add your own pairs too :)